Crayon-eater73/abyssal_drift/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-## window.setDefaultCloseOperation(JFrame.EXIT_ON_CLOSE);
-This just makes it so we can actually close the window properly instead of having to manually close the new window.